hhuumm/RoyalCarribeanTakeHome/README.md

 # Prerequisites
-You must have a connection string, port and admin credentials to a mySQL database Installation
+You must have a connection string, port and admin credentials to a mySQL database
-To run the project locally, you will need to:

 # SQL Scripts
 Use this script to create the employee table